Key Set Management (JWKSet)

 **Important recommendations:**

-• It is highly recommended to use a cache plugin for your HTTP client and thus avoid unnecessary calls to the key set endpoint.
+* It is **highly recommended** to use a caching layer for your HTTP client and thus avoid unnecessary calls to the key set endpoint (e.g. Symfony's `CachingHttpClient`).

-The following example will allow you tu load a key set from a distant URI.
+The following example will allow you to load a key set from a distant URI.
 The key set must be a JWKSet object.

 jose: